ephreal/rollbot/README.md

 NOTE: I have only ever ran docker on Linux.
 The instructions here are for Linux.

-After downloading and setting up the bot, open a terminal window and verify that you have docker installed and running.
+After downloading and setting up the bot configuration, open a terminal window and verify that you have docker installed and running.

 Navigate to the main folder and run